 Best Luxury Skincare for Gifting

 Skincare is the gift that says you pay attention.
-But choosing the right product for someone else is harder than choosing for yourself.
-Get it wrong and you gift an allergic reaction or a product they already own.
+Get it wrong and you gift an allergic reaction.
 Get it right and you give them a daily ritual that makes them think of you.
-This guide organizes gift-worthy picks by budget, by recipient type, and by how well you know the person.
+This guide organizes gift-worthy picks by budget, recipient type, and how well you know the person.

 The Gift-Buying Framework